chopsquad/Simons-Game/README.md

 # Simon`s Game

-This is webpage game, based off the very popular "Simon`s Game" Simon`s Game is an electronic game of memory skill.
+This is webpage game, based off the very popular "Simons Game" Simon`s Game is an electronic game of memory skill.
 In the game you have four different colors and each color makes a different sound.
 The user is required to repeat the sequence.
 If the sequence is done correctly then the series becomes harder and harder, until the user fails or time runs out and the game is over.

 ## Table of contents